HashNuke/wordpress-deploy/README.md

 cp sites/sample.yml sites/mysite.yml
 ```

-> The sample file has detail about configuration options.
+> The sample config file has details about configuration options.
 Give it a read.

 ### [Step-5] Deploy